Must See TV: Early 1990s doldrums

-After Cosby aired its one-hour final episode in the spring of 1992, several changes were made to the NBC Thursday night lineup for the 1992–93 season: a new sitcom, Rhythm & Blues, premiered to only be pulled off by the network after five episodes, and was replaced by another new sitcom, Out All Night, starring Patti LaBelle, but it wasn't a ratings success either, and shortly after it was canceled too.
+After Cosby aired its one-hour final episode in the spring of 1992, several changes were made to the NBC Thursday night lineup for the 1992–93 season: a new sitcom, Rhythm & Blues, premiered to only be pulled off by the network after five episodes, and was replaced by another new sitcom, Out All Night, starring Patti LaBelle, but it wasn't a ratings success either, being also canceled afterwards.
 Meanwhile, A Different World saw its ratings drop dramatically after its parent series ended its run, and later was removed from NBC's Thursday schedule in 1993 and replaced by reruns of Cheers.
-That same year, Seinfeld, which at the time was airing on Wednesdays, moved permanently to Thursdays to join Wings and Cheers, with the latter series ending in May after 11 seasons, with its series finale being the second-highest-rated series finale of all-time behind the series finale of M*A*S*H and the highest-rated episode of the 1992–93 season in the US.
+That same year, Seinfeld, which by then was airing on Wednesdays, but struggling on viewership due to its competition with ABC's Home Improvement, was moved permanently to Thursdays, once again after Cheers, which ended in May 1993 after eleven seasons, with its series finale being the second-highest-rated series finale of all-time behind the series finale of M*A*S*H and the highest-rated episode of the 1992–93 season in the US.

+However, as NBC was still the winner on Thursday nights by then, some shows on another networks began to challenge its powerful lineup, such as Matlock and Primetime Live on ABC –the former show has been canceled by NBC after six seasons, after it was renewed by ABC and remained on that network for three more seasons until 1995–; as well as the continued success of The Simpsons on Fox.
+This, despite the phenomally successful performance from the series finale of Cheers, as well as Seinfelds sudden rise in viewership after its move to Thursdays, resulted in NBC ending the 1992–93 season dropping to third place for the first time since the 1983–84 season, with Cheers once again becoming the network's only show landing in the top-ten for the season.